daos-stack/daos/docs/user/filesystem.md

 DFuse will launch one thread per available core by default, although this can be changed by the `--thread-count` option.
-To change the cores that DFuse runs on use kernel level tasksets which will bind DFuse to a subset of cores, this can be done via the `tasket` or `numactl` programs or similar, if doing this then DFuse will again launch one thread per available core by default.
+To change the cores that DFuse runs on use kernel level tasksets which will bind DFuse to a subset of cores.
+This can be done via the `tasket` or `numactl` programs or similar.
+If doing this then DFuse will again launch one thread per available core by default.
 Many metadata operations will block a thread until completed so if restricting DFuse to a small number of cores then overcommiting via the `--thread-count` option is desirable.